morinim/documents/programming_notes/firebird_recursive_cte.md

 from   CTE_QUERY
 ```

-In general, a recursive CTE consists of three parts:
+A recursive CTE consists of three parts:

 - **anchor member**.
 An initial query that returns the base result set of the CTE;
 - **recursive member**.
 A query that references the CTE itself and is combined with the anchor member using the `union all` operator;